NSCI0032-25-26/NSCI0032_25-26/terminal-tutorial.md

 # exit nano (pressing Ctr X, and then answering the questions on the screen)
 # to make the changes active, run
 source .bashrc

+#Create or extract archive files.

+$tar
+-c: Create a new archive.
+-x: Extract files from an archive.
+-f: Specify the archive file name.
+-v: Verbose mode.
+-z: Compress the archive with gzip.
+-j: Compress the archive with bzip2.

+#example
+$tar -czvf archive.tar.gz files/ creates a compressed tar archive named "archive.tar.gz" containing the files in the "files/" directory.

+# this will always take you back to the root, i.e., your home folder

+$ top

+# Table of processes, shows a dynamic, real-time view of running processes and kernel-managed tasks in Linux.

 ```